 The primary goal of the cruise is to recover and redeploy the Atlas moorings of the PIRATA Northeast extension and to continuously sample oceanic and atmospheric variables along the cruise track.
 An underway CTD will be tested throughout the cruise.
 A CTD section will be taken along 23°W from 20.5°N to the equator.
 CTD station locations are given in Appendix H. The actual hydrographic stations sampling plan may deviate from this proposed plan in both number of stations and their locations.
 Some CTD station locations are in Cape Verde's EEZ.
-Clearances for Cape Verde, Bermuda and Barbados are pending.

-ATLAS moorings will be recovered and new ones deployed at 20°N, 38°W, as well as at 20.5°N, 11.5°N, and 4°N along 23°W. In addition, a TFlex mooring will be recovered and a new one deployed at 20°N, 38°W. For the mooring at the equator, 23°W a visit is planned as all instruments are working at this time.
+ATLAS moorings will be recovered and new ones deployed at 20°N, 38°W, as well as at 20.5°N, 11.5°N, and 4°N along 23°W. In addition, a TFlex mooring will be recovered and a new one deployed at 20°N, 38°W. The equatorial Atlas mooring at 23°W has failed air temperature and relative humidity sensors that need to be replaced.
 An instrument repair could become necessary and will be done if the time allows.
-This year, three hydrophone moorings will be recovered and redeployed (the Atlas mooring team will be in charge).
-They are located at 20°N, 39°W; 5°N, 23°W and 7°N, 42°W.
+This year, two hydrophone moorings will be recovered and redeployed (the Atlas mooring team will be in charge).
+They are located at 20°N, 39°W and 5°N, 23°W. A third hydrophone mooring will be deployed at a new site (7°N, 42°W).